It’s fluffy like a Chow Chow and very protective over its family like a German Shepherd. It’s a Chow Shepherd!

 However, firm training with a lot of positive reinforcement works best for dogs that belong to this hybrid breed.

-This positive reinforcement does not always have to be in the form of treats or toys as rewards for good behaviour.
+This positive reinforcement does not always have to be in the form of treats or toys as rewards for good behavior.

 More often than not, the dog will recognize when it is given attention and when it is neglected.

-Punish bad behaviour by simply ignoring it, but make sure to shower it with love, affection, and attention when it behaves well.
+Punish bad behavior by simply ignoring it, but make sure to shower it with love, affection, and attention when it behaves well.

-Your pet will be quick to associate more attention with good behaviour and this will often suffice to make sure it adopts and retains good habits in the future as well.
+Your pet will be quick to associate more attention with good behavior and this will often suffice to make sure it adopts and retains good habits in the future as well.

 - Owing to the mixture of its gene pool, the Chow Shepherd may exhibit a need to dominate.

-Such behaviour needs to be discouraged and curbed from the onset.
+Such behavior needs to be discouraged and curbed from the onset.